JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-17-atc_resolver_pipeline_en.md

 val ner_pipeline = PretrainedPipeline("atc_resolver_pipeline", "en", "clinical/models")

-val result = ner_pipeline.annotate("""She was immediately given hydrogen peroxide 30 mg and amoxicillin twice daily for 10 days to treat the infection on her leg.
-She has a history of taking magnesium hydroxide.""")
+val result = ner_pipeline.annotate("She was immediately given hydrogen peroxide 30 mg and amoxicillin twice daily for 10 days to treat the infection on her leg.
+She has a history of taking magnesium hydroxide.")

 ```
 </div>